 - Importing Lighting Equipment from a Template or Project

 - Error Checking Your Lighting Plan (Verify Wiring)

 - Related Webinars

-We offer a dedicated tool for adding and placing lighting.
-Use our Lighting tool to specify and place specific types and brands of lights, then create a lighting schedule to show costs, wattage, and other details.
+We offer a dedicated tool for adding and placing lighting equipment in CAD.
+Use our Lighting Manager to specify and place specific types and brands of lights, then create a lighting schedule to show costs, wattage, and other details.

 Open our Lighting tool:

 F/X Site ribbon, Lighting flyout